9. File Uploads and Document Processing¶

 for S1000D technical documentation, plugged in via the

 FileParserABC. - Per-tenant quotas so a single user can't monopolise the bytes PVC.
-Combine with the per-tenant cost tracking from Module 8.

 The patterns from this module — opt-in extras, layered security, streaming proxies, and explicit failure modes — apply equally to any new ingestion surface you bolt onto the agent.
 File uploads are the first; webhooks, message-queue ingestion, and scheduled pulls follow the same shape.